 Blood Family Isn’t Always Healthy Family

-What did I do, you might ask?
+What happened, you might ask?

 I’m writing this post because cutting ties with blood family is sometimes the only option a person has, for their own sanity and peace of mind.
 Yes it hurts, but it’s necessary to prune toxicity so that you can lead the healthy, meaningful life that you deserve.